 Healthy Asian Spring Rolls

-A typical Vietnamese Spring Roll consists of rice noodles, shrimp, pork and fresh herbs wrapped inside a thin rice paper, which when rolled looks like a mini-burrito or a clear egg roll.
-You might be surprised to learn that Spring Rolls are a healthy snack that can help you stay hydrated when you’re out on the trail.
+Vietnamese Spring Rolls consist of rice noodles, shrimp, pork and fresh herbs wrapped inside a thin rice paper, which when rolled looks like a mini-burrito or a clear egg roll.
+You might be surprised to learn that Spring Rolls are a healthy snack that can help you stay hydrated when you are out on the trail.
 These are not your typical Vietnamese Spring Rolls, these are backcountry inspired Healthy Hydrating Spring Rolls!

 How to make spring rolls